luc-ky-khuu/luc-ky-khuu/README.md

 # Hi there 👋

 My name is Luc-Ky Khuu and I am a software developer located in Orange County :orange:, California.
 I have a Bachelor's of Science degree in Biological Sciences 	:mortar_board: from the University of California, Irvine.
 I love creating projects and seeing my work slowly come together.
 My strongest programming language is JavaScript, but I am open to learning much more!
-Aside from coding, I am also interested in are rock climbing :climbing:, fishing :fishing_pole_and_fish:, and cars :oncoming_automobile:.
+Aside from coding, I am also interested in are rock climbing :climbing:, fishing :fishing_pole_and_fish:, anime :tv:, and cars :oncoming_automobile:.

 ## Let's Connect
 Feel free to connect with me and ask me any questions you might have!